adamtpang/mythic-mountain/README.md

 - [ ] Find the assets I'm going to use (Character design and battle landscape/background)

-## Sunday

-- [ ] Write out the story text and setup the story screens between battles.
-Also write the death text when a player loses along the way up the mountain, and has to restart the game

-## Friday

-- [ ] Code out the basic game logic and game states with basic assets

 ## Monday

 - [ ] Allow user to pick the next level from a mountain screen

-## Saturday

-- [ ] Code out a game start screen and layout

 ## Tuesday